paperbits/paperbits-demo/README.md

 ## License
-Use of this source code is governed by an MIT-style license that can be found in the LICENSE file at https://paperbits.io/license.
+Use of this source code is governed by an MIT-style license that can be found in the LICENSE file and at https://paperbits.io/license.

-2018 (c) Copyright Vienna LLC.
+2018 (c) Copyright Paperbits.
 All Rights Reserved.